psychoinformatics-de/knowledge-base/kbi/0004/index.rst

-.. index:: datalad; faq, datalad; annex, datalad git-annex,
+.. index:: datalad; annex, git-annex,
 .. highlight:: text

 KBI0004: Why do files move to .git/annex/objects when converting an existing directory into a DataLad dataset?